andyhorn/simple_routes/README.md

   // want passed along with your route.
   @override
   MyExtraData get extra => extraData;

+  // Use a factory constructor to simplify extracting data from
+  // the GoRouterState in a redirect or builder callback. factory UserRouteData.fromState(GoRouterState state) {

+    // Use the extension methods to simplify extracting
+    // data from the GoRouterState.
+    final userId = state.getParam(RouteParams.userId)!;
+    final queryValue = state.getQuery(RouteParams.query);
+    final extraData = state.getExtra<MyExtraData>()!;

+    return UserRouteData(
+      userId: userId,
+      queryValue: queryValue,
+      extraData: extraData,
+    );
+  }
 }

 // Define the route as a DataRoute, typed for your data class.